pieroproietti/penguins-eggs/README.md

 You can, also easily create your organization/school distro and deploy it on the lan, give it to your friend as usb key or publish in the internet!

-I build and test it on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) who let me to
+I build and test penguins-eggs on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) who let me to
 create/destroy a lot of virtual PCs with different configurations: one or more net cards, processor, memory and so on.
 This version of Proxmox VE, called